74hc595/Numitron-Clock/README.md

 ### Setting the alarm

-The letters `AL` should be flashing.
+The letter `A.` should be flashing.
 Pressing `+` or `−` toggles the alarm on and off.
 When the alarm is active, the decimal point of the rightmost digit will illuminate.

 Press `◉` to advance to the hours.
 Use `+`/`−` to change the hour.
 Press `◉` to advance to the minutes and use `+`/`−` to change the minute.